FreelanceAlex/push-test/README.md

 I realized I was not yet skilled enough for Arch Linux.
 So I went back to GNOME.
 In doing so, I had to re-flash my laptop with a GNOME dist and reconfigure my developer setup.

 In any event, the Git Clone work, all files were successfully cloned.
 We will not test a git commit & push.
 Fingers crossed.
+## Success
+The test was a success, Git allowed me to clone, add, commit and push.
+Additionally, there was an error in one of commits, I was able to reset, correct and recommit.